 In 2018 the average cost of basic websites we design, develop and launch typically range between $2,000 – $3,500.

 If you’re planning for your website to one day generate a substantial portion of your income please don’t skimp on the initial investment in high quality website design and website development.

 What would you pay for a brick and mortar retail shop?
 You might easily invest $100,000 to $200,000 on the lease, inventory, interior design, marketing, advertising, utilities, staff, equipment, and insurance, etc. Why be so hesitate about paying a reasonable fee for a digital version of your business?
 For a professionally designed and developed website realistically you can expect to pay as little as $1,500 or as much as $5,000 or more.

 Simply use the form on the bottom of this page to send us your website questions or request a FREE website project proposal.
 You can even include a phone number (optional) and we’ll call you.

 At Georgia Web Development we know first hand the many challenges and decisions that you’ll face along the way to establishing a successful presence on the web.
 From choosing the right website hosting provider to deciding on the best Content Management System (CMS) we’re here to offer our free expert advice and website industry knowledge without any fancy sales pitches thrown in (we promise).

 Best wishes on your website venture!

-– Mark D. Hulett is an accomplished website developer and website designer at Georgia Web Development.
+– Mark D. Hulett is the Senior Website Developer and Website Designer at Georgia Web Development.
 His experience and working knowledge of website design and website development spans more than a decade.